 A variety of measures that could be taken to achieve project objectives, including water level management structures, forest management actions, and geomorphic modifications, including elevation of the floodplain were identified and combined in combinations and using a suite of analysis resources.
 The National Environmental Policy Act analysis, incremental cost analysis, habitat evaluation, and criteria evaluation were considered in the decision-making process.
 A detailed description of the six-step process used in project plan formulation is provided in Section 2 of the main report.
-The tentatively selected plan, Alternative C3, meets study objectives, was identified as the national ecosystem restoration plan during cost efficiency analyses, and provides ecological lift to all benefit categories.
+The recommended plan (RP), Alternative C3, meets study objectives, was identified as the national ecosystem restoration plan during cost efficiency analyses, and provides ecological lift to all benefit categories.

-b.
-Compliance with Applicable State Water Quality Standards
+1.4.1.1 Compliance with Applicable State Water Quality Standards